• The Alviso doors overlooking the San Francisco Bay

 the bay

-Shove away from land and float through the reeds on a kayak from Laine’s Baits and Rentals, enjoying the marsh birds and narrow waterways that connect into the San Francisco Bay.
+Once you have explored the land surrounding Alviso, head out on the water and float through the reeds on a kayak to enjoy the marsh birds and narrow waterways that connect into the San Francisco Bay.